Brand Name: Zolat

 b) Rare: Side effects that may be seen very rarely include hair loss, chronic inflammation of the stomach, bone fracture.

-Use in Pregnancy and Lactation In pregnancy: No adverse effect of omeprazole on pregnancy or on the health of the fetus / new born child.
+No adverse effect of omeprazole on pregnancy or on the health of the fetus / new born child.
 Omeprazole can be used during pregnancy.

 Lactation: Omeprazole excreted in breast milk, but it is not likely to influence the child when therapeutic dose are used.

 Zolat 20 Capsule: Each box containing 30’s/42’s/50’s/70’s/100’s capsules in Alu-Alu blister pack.

 Zolat 40 Capsule: Each box containing 32’s/48’s/50’s/100’s capsules in Alu-Alu blister pack.

 a) With medicine: Omeprazole can delay the elimination of diazepam, phenytoin and warfarin.
 Reduction of warfarin or phenytoin dose may be necessary when Omeprazole is added to treatment.
 There is no evidence of interaction with theophylline, propranolol or antacids.